chaunceygardiner/weewx-loopdata/docs/sample-skin.md

   field shows up in loop-data.txt.

-The division of labor is the loopdata pattern in miniature: the `.raw` fields drive the geometry, report-formatted fields supply the readouts, and `unit.label` fields pick the dial scales — so the panel follows this report's units and formatting (metric or US) like any other loopdata page.
-The gauges scale with the window: the engine draws in a 240-unit coordinate system stretched to the css size, so geometry and fonts grow together on a wide display (faces cap at 480px).
+The division of labor is the loopdata pattern in miniature: the `.raw` fields drive the geometry, `.formatted` fields supply each number and `unit.label` fields the unit beside it and the dial scales — so the panel follows this report's units and formatting (metric or US, and its decimal point) like any other loopdata page.
+The numerals on the dials use the same decimal point.
+The panel scales with the window: four cards to a row, three below 1080 pixels, two below 800 and one below 540.
+Each drawing is a 200-unit square stretched to its card, so its lines and words grow together (drawings cap at 480px), and the words under it grow with the card.

 The fields the panel reads are declared in `skins/LoopData/skin.conf`, one group per gauge (see [Declaring fields](declaring-fields.html)), and